jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 constructors and copy constructors, destructors are defined but generally not called explicitly.
 They are defined by the programmer for the application to call upon when needed.

 If the object is referenced via a pointer then the object resides in the heap.
-The `delete` keyword is used to release data from the heap referenced by a pointer and, as explained below, also invokes the destructor should it be applied to an object.
+The `delete` keyword is used to release data from the heap referenced by a pointer and, as explained below, will also invoke the destructor should it be applied to an object.

 Note, however, that the `delete` keyword does not remove the pointer variable from memory.
 This is handled once the function goes out of scope.